flyingrhinonz/nccm/README.md

 and above which results in syslog silence until something bad happens.

+Increase logging verbosity level to debug using the
+-d or --debug command line arguments.

-To increase logging verbosity change this line in the `nccm.yml` config file to debug:
+To permanently increase logging verbosity change this line in the `nccm.yml` config file to debug:
 `nccm_config_loglevel: debug`
 This only comes into effect after the config file has successfully loaded (does not change the log level for code that runs before loading the config file).

-And to log stuff that happens before the config file is loaded, change this line inside the nccm code:
+And to log stuff that happens before the config file is loaded and before the argument parser sets the debug level, change this line inside the nccm code:
 `LogWrite.setLevel(logging.DEBUG)`

 Also - more debugging calls exist but are commented out in